whisperai/CMSIS_5/README.md

+# Whisper Fork

+The Whisper fork removed LFS pointers in favor of vendoring the required binary and added support for 64-bit ARM (Android).
+It is housed on branch *whisper*.

 # CMSIS Version 5

 The branch *master* of this GitHub repository contains the CMSIS Version 5.7.0.
 The [documentation](http://arm-software.github.io/CMSIS_5/General/html/index.html) is available under http://arm-software.github.io/CMSIS_5/General/html/index.html